Sommerregen/grav-plugin-shortcodes/README.md

 ### Available shortcodes

-The `Shortcode` plugin offers some of the shortcodes by default and plugins can add their own as well via the [Shortcode API](#for-developers).
-The default supported shortcodes are listed in the following:
+The `Shortcodes` plugin offers some of the shortcodes by default and plugins can add their own as well via the [Shortcode API](#for-developers).
+The already supported shortcodes are listed in the following:

 ##### System

 - `{{% embed %}}` embeds a page or the contents of a page. [&raquo; Full instructions](docs/embed.md)
 - `{{% assets %}}` adds CSS and JS assets directly to the site. [&raquo; Full instructions](docs/assets.md)
+- `{{% twig %}}` renders custom texts using the Twig templating engine. [&raquo; Full instructions](docs/twig.md)

 ##### Images and Documents